Bansari Modi, Administrator

 Bansari Modi was born in India into a family of educators who instilled in her a love of learning and nurturing.
 She started helping out children by tutoring in the school where her grandmother was head of the school.
 She came to USA in early 90's as a Physical Therapist and cherished educating and helping the community working with children & adults.
 She continued to foster her love of education by volunteering with North South Foundation helping raise money to help under privileged children in India, attend college by organizing Spelling, Math, Science and Geography Bee workshops and competitions in USA.

 Bansari joined Flossmoor Montessori School in January 2014 to promote Montessori way of learning in children.
 She takes special interest to witness the children’s great accomplishments as they develop in Montessori environment with dynamic blend of freedom and responsibility.
-She belives that most precious gift for children is the opportunity to reach their fullest potential by fostering an environment prepared to meet their learning needs.
-She is completing Infant - Toddler teacher traning program at Seton Montessori to offer Montessori education for young toddler and parent child classes at Flossmoor Montessori School.
+She believes that most precious gift for children is the opportunity to reach their fullest potential by fostering an environment prepared to meet their learning needs.

 She is married and has a son in college.
-She enjoys cooking, reading, sailin, travelling, spending time with family and nature.
+She enjoys cooking, reading, sailing, travelling, learning about different countries and culture, spending time with family and nature.

 Brittany Readus, Program director for Young Toddler and Pre-Primary